FREQUENTLY ASKED QUESTIONS

 Appropriate placement is essential to a student’s success in any course.
 Consequently, students can select courses from different grade levels.
-It is a high priority that your student is placed in a class commensurate with their ability.
-All math and English classes require a placement test prior to the student being placed.
+It is a high priority that students be placed in a class commensurate with their ability so they can best succeed.
+All math and English classes require a placement test prior to the student placement.
 College level dual enrollment courses are only available to students in grades 11 and 12.

 What are dual enrollment courses?

-Dual Enrollment classes are college classes for 11th and 12th graders that count for both high school and college credit.
+Dual Enrollment classes are college classes for 11th and 12th graders.
+They count for both high school and college credit.
 HEED partners with Palm Beach Atlantic University to offer our students 24 college credits when they complete College English 1 and 2, College Algebra, Statistics, Psychology 1 and 2, US Government and Microeconomics.

 Will my student get a grade?

 HEED middle and high school students’ work will be evaluated by their instructors and in most cases, they will be given grades.
 However, as homeschooling parents, ultimately your students’ grades come from you and you have the option to adjust their grades as you see fit.
 HEED Adventure elementary students do not receive grades.

 Class sizes range from 8-20 students, with the exception of college classes, which may be larger.

 For the majority of our classes, tuition does not cover books and materials.
 Some courses have a materials fee that covers lab supplies, digital courseware, materials, or curriculum.
 A complete list of required books and materials for each course is provided on the course description page of each of our programs.

 Fees are listed on the course descriptions page.
 After students are placed in classes, a deposit will be required to hold their seats.
 Partial payments can be made throughout the summer and all tuition must be paid in full by August 1.
 All payments are non-refundable and non-transferable.